“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 Term (1837-1841) Vice President Richard M. Johnson (1837-1841)

-The 8th President of the United States, he also serviced as Vice President to Andrew Jackson.
+The 8th President of the United States, he also served as Vice President to Andrew Jackson.
 He was a key organizer of the Democratic Party and the first president to be born an American citizen.
-As the descendant of Dutch immigrants, he was also the first president whose ethnic background wasn’t mostly from the British Isles.
+As the descendant of Dutch immigrants, he was also the first president whose ethnic background wasn’t mainly from the British Isles.
 He was best known for his shrewd political skills.
 He considered himself a follower of Thomas Jefferson and was one of the founders of the Democratic Party.
-We have Van Buren to thank for the expression “OK.”
-He was from Kinderhook, New York, which was sometimes referred to as “Old Kinderhook.”
-“O.K.
-Clubs” were created to support Van Buren’s political campaigns, and the expression “OK” came to mean “all right.”

 William Henry Harrison (1773-1841)

 Term 1841 Vice President John Tyler (1841)

 The 9th President of the United States, military officer, and politician, he was the first president to die in office.
 He had the shortest tenure in presidential history.
 As an Army officer and governor of the territory now Indiana and Illinois, he fought Indians.
 He made harsh treaties with them, clearing the way for more westward settlement by whites.
 His military victories against Indians made him a hero to white Americans.
 Harrison’s father, Benjamin Harrison, signed the Declaration of Independence.
 William Henry Harrison’s grandson, Benjamin Harrison, became the 23rd president.